The Early Learning Center 2017-2018

 Sandals and flip-flops are not appropriate for center play and make it difficult for your child to participate in some activities.

 Extreme Weather and Outdoor Play

-Outdoor play will not occur if the outside temperature is greater than 99 °F or less than 37 °F degrees.
+Outdoor play will not occur in inclement weather.
 Additionally, outdoor play will be cancelled if the air quality rating is 50 or below.

 Safety is a major concern in child care and so daily safety inspections are completed inside and outside the center area in order to prevent injuries.
 First aid will be administered by a trained caregiver in the event that your child sustains a minor injury (e.g., scraped knee).
 You will receive an incident report outlining the incident and course of action taken.
-If the injury produces any type of swelling or needs medical attention, you will be contacted immediately.
+If the in- jury produces any type of swelling or needs medical attention, you will be contacted immedi- ately.
+Please inform us if your child sees a doctor due to a school related injury so we can document it appropriately.
 Each classroom is equipped with a first aid kit meeting the state regulations.